 The first series promotes a capella singing of the Scottish metrical psalms.
 I go through the tunes in the 1970 edition of The Scottish Psalmody, each 5-10 minute video being a different tune, sung to a few verses from the Scottish metrical version of the book of Psalms.

-If you click on the “Subscribe” button under any video in each series, it will notify you automatically whenever I put up a new video for each series.
+If you click on the “Subscribe” button under any video in each series, it will notify you automatically whenever I publish a new video for each series.
 You do not need to enter passwords – simply click the subscribe button and the bell beside it and the deed is done.

-I plan to have other series, which YouTube calls ‘playlists’, on medical and other tips as they come to mind.
+I plan to have other series, which YouTube calls ‘Playlists’, on medical and other tips as they come to mind.

 Public worship has been affected by the coronavirus pandemic lockdown and the latest advice is that loud singing can spread the virus further than quiet or soft singing.
-Wearing a mask should ameliorate this but singing together online, each one in their own space, should allow you to sing as loud as you wish to the praise of God.
-So I plan to begin such an ‘online service’ via Zoom.
+Wearing a mask should ameliorate this but singing together online, each one in their own space, should allow you to sing as heartily as you wish to the praise of God.
+So I plan to provide such an ‘online service’ via Zoom.

 God says: ‘Whoever offers praise glorifies Me.’Psalm 50:23.